Gelembjuk/auth/README.md

 Details on how to register application and get keys for each social network.

+** Twitter** Register your application there https://apps.twitter.com/ .
+Copy Consumer Key and Secret Key in your application settings.

+**LinkedIn** Go to https://developer.linkedin.com/, Then "My Apps".
+Create new App.
+Copy API Key and Secret.
+You need to set Authorized Redirect URLs.
+It will be an url to your "Login complete script".

+**Facebook** Go to https://developers.facebook.com/.
+"Add new App" as Web-Page.
+Copy API Key and Secret.
+Enable "Web OAuth Login".

+**Google** Go to https://code.google.com/apis/console.
+Create new Project.
+Enable Google+ API in this project in the APIs section.
+Then Create new Client ID in Credentials section.
+Choose "Web Application".
+Set up redirect url , it will be an url to your "Login complete script".
+Copy Client ID , Client Secret

 **NOTE**.
 For some social networks it is needed to provide a correct login redirect url (callback url) in an application settings when you registering new keys.
 For example, you have to do this is Google API Console.